kubernetes/test-infra/kettle/README.md

 | :exclamation:  Not Fully Functional Yet |
 |-----------------------------------------|

-This is a work in progress. `Kettle Staging` uses a similar deployment to `Kettle` however it is allowed much less dish in it's PVC and has a reduced list of buckets to pull from.
-It will write to the [build.staging](https://pantheon.corp.google.com/bigquery?project=k8s-gubernator&page=table&t=all&d=build&p=k8s-gubernator&redirect_from_classic=true) table only.
+This is a work in progress. `Kettle Staging` uses a similar deployment to `Kettle` with the following differences
+- much less disk in its PVC
+- reduced list of buckets to pull from
+- writes to [build.staging](https://console.cloud.google.com/bigquery?project=k8s-gubernator&page=table&t=all&d=build&p=k8s-gubernator&redirect_from_classic=true) table only.

 It can be deployed with `make -C kettle deploy-staging`.
 If already deployed, you may just run `make -C kettle update-staging`.